dart-lang/language/working/4271 - static enough metaprogramming/proposal.md

 very small and excludes a lot of expressions which feel like they should actually be included.
 It just feels wrong that `const x = [].length` is invalid while `const x = "".length` is valid.
-For some seemingly arbitrary reason `String.length` is the only blessed property which can't be accessed in a constant expression.
+For some seemingly arbitrary reason `String.length` is the only blessed property which can be accessed in a constant expression.
 You can't write `[for (var i = 0; i < 10; i++) i]` and so on.